Gunfight at south Florida bar leaves 2 dead and 7 injured | Law-Order

 Gunfight at south Florida bar leaves 2 dead and 7 injured

-A gunfight at a suburban Miami bar has left two people dead and seven injured.Investigators said a fight broke out around 330 a.m.
-Saturday at the Martini Bar at the CityPlace Doral mall in Doral, Florida.
+A gunfight at a suburban Miami bar left two people dead and seven injured early Saturday.Investigators said a fight between customers broke out around 3.30 am at the Martini Bar in the CityPlace Doral development in Doral, Florida.

 - Country: